- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, storage tiering and caching strategies on NAS TerraMaster D2-330 TD2 Thunderbolt 3 devices can improve data availability, enhance performance, provide data redundancy, optimize resource utilization, and facilitate backup and disaster recovery, thereby reducing the potential loss of data.

-Although NAS D2-330 TD2 Thunderbolt 3 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS D2-330 TD2 Thunderbolt 3 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -